HlhDataScience/mobile-use-detection/README.md

  - ~~Improve FastApi functions with pydantic models~~
  - ~~Include query functionality for the small json file.~~
  - ~~Check with dir() all the functions that need to adhere to EndPointProtocolFunction~~
- - create the interface system for the webapp and test it with jupỳter notebook.
+ - ~~Create the interface system for the webapp and test it with jupỳter notebook.~~
+ - ~~Update the Makefile to support the different apps~~
+ - Dockerize the project to make it portable
+ - upload your streamlit app into streamlit for advertisement purposes.